2008 Signal Integrity Seminars

 [XCVR A]--[resistor B]--[C--long line--D]--[resistor E]--[XCVR F]

-From transceiver A, go through a series terminating resistor B, and then to the left end (C) of a long line.
+From transceiver A, the signal passes first through series terminating resistor B, and then to the left end (C) of a long line.
+The long line runs from C to D.

 When driver A is working, driver F should be in the tri-state (open-circuited) condition.
+This provides a normal series-terminated configuration when A is driving.

 When driver F is working, driver A should be in the tri-state (open-circuited) condition.
 Now the line is source-terminated at F.